On the Definition of Black Holes: Bridging the Gap Between Black Holes and Singularities: What Makes a Black Hole?

 This apparent failure of compactness can be remedied.
 What we notice is that the failure of a sequence in the depicted set $A$ to have a convergent subsequence can {\it only} happen in this way-- problematic sequences {\it must} approach the $r=0$ singularity.
 So that we might convey the core content and pictorial intuition of our construction undistracted by technicalities, let us for the moment sweep under the rug the problem of identifying ``where" the singularities are, to be returned to in Section \ref{section:singularnbhd}.
 That is, let us assume that we are gifted the collection $\mathscr{U}$ of open subsets of $M$ which are deemed to envelop all singularities of $M$, in the sense that any sequence in $M$ which ``approaches a singularity", whatever that might mean, must eventually enter and remain inside each $U \in \mathscr{U}$.
 These open sets will be called {\it singular neighborhoods}.

 As some examples, the family $\mathscr{U}$ of singular neighborhoods should always include the entire manifold, i.e. $M \in \mathscr{U}$, as well as the complement of any compact set.
 It is closed under union with arbitrary open sets and finite intersection.
-In a ``nonsingular" (again, whatever that might mean-- though it should certainly include Minkowski space) spacetime, $\mathscr{U}$ should simply be the entire topology on $M$.
+In a ``nonsingular" (again, whatever that might mean-- though it should certainly include Minkowski space) spacetime, $\mathscr{U}$ should simply be the entire topology on $M$, as the condition of approaching a singularity is then null.
 Some examples for the Schwarzschild spacetime are depicted in Figure \ref{fig:singularnbhd}.

 Armed with the collection of singular neighborhoods, we are now prepared to introduce our means of characterizing the ``smallness" of the set $A$ depicted in Figure \ref{fig:noncompact}:

 \begin{definition} Let (M,g) be a spacetime manifold.
 A closed set $A \subset M$ is called \ul{singularly compact} if $A\backslash U$ is compact for every singular neighborhood $U \in \mathscr{U}$. \end{definition}